AzarenkaA/vote-system/Readme.md

 - [CURL commands for test application](https://github.com/AzarenkaA/vote-system#curl-commands)

 ## Start Application
-   For start the application should be installed JDK8 on the computer.
+   To run the application JDK8 should be installed on the computer.

-   In the console inter next commands:
+   Enter next commands in the console:
    - mvnw clean idea:idea - download all dependencies
    - mvnw clean package - build of the project
    - mvnw spring-boot:run - start application